dganesan/mhealth-course/chapter1-noise/ch1-timedomainfiltering.md

 Like with the simple moving average, one must take care when choosing the smoothing factor to ensure that important characteristics of the data are not lost.
 Again, depending on the implementation or use-case, you might want as many output samples as input samples, which can be achieved with appropriate parameters in the Python function, as shown in the example above.

 The effect of exponential smoothing of an accelerometer signal obtained during walking is shown in Figure 1.
 You can now start to see the distinct steps much more cleanly, and you can even count them quite easily by eye.
-At this point, you might even be considering different possible algorithms that can automatically extract steps from the smoothed signal.
-Not bad for a simple smoothing algorithm!

 <p float="left">
   <img src="images/image4.png" alt="drawing" width="500"/>